-The 89th Academy Awards will be hosted at the Dolby Theatre at the Hollywood & Highland Center on Sunday, February 26, 2017.
-The last time we checked there isn’t actually a category for “Best Home Builder Marketing Video.”
+The last time we checked there isn’t actually a category for “Best Home Builder Marketing Video” at the Academy Awards.
 But if you’re not using video to promote your home building business, you may be missing out on some great opportunities.

 Videos can be extremely effective in a number of different ways on your website.
 Some are fairly obvious (and you’ve probably seen them quite a bit).
 Others may be areas you hadn’t considered before.
 Here are five ways you can tap into the power of video to engage prospects effectively.